DiamondLightSource/dls-pmac-lib/docs/_api.rst

 ..
-   This page is not included in the TOC tree, but must exist so that the autosummary pages are generated for dls_pmac_lib and all its subpackages
+   This page is not included in the TOC tree, but must exist so that the autosummary pages are generated for dls_pmaclib and all its subpackages

 API